NTICompass/CodeIgniter-Subqueries/README.md

 **end_subquery**: Closes the database object and writes the subquery
 *Parameters*:

- - $alias: Alias to use in query
+ - $alias: Alias to use in query, or field to use for WHERE

 *Returns*: None